-Plan description: The Plan is a single-employer defined benefit pension plan created by the City of Galveston, Texas, ordinance to provide retirement and incidental benefits to qualified retirees of the Port.
+Plan description: The Plan is a single employer defined benefit pension plan created by the City of Galveston, Texas, ordinance to provide retirement and incidental benefits to qualified retirees of the Port.
 The Plan has two pension benefits which consist of the traditional pension and the cash balance pension.
-The Plan was established January 1, 1965, restated January 1, 2008, and most recently amended effective January 1, 2013.
+The Plan was established January 1, 1965, restated January 1, 2008, amended January 1, 2013 and most recently amended effective January 1, 2020.
 On January 10, 2010, the Plan was amended to cease further accrual of benefits under the Plan for existing employees electing to participate in the Galveston Wharves 2010 Plan and for all Port employees hired after January 1, 2010.
 Effective January 1, 2020, the Plan was amended to provide an ad-hoc benefit increase to all participants whose benefits commenced prior to January 1, 2019.
-The Port's seven-member Board of Trustees (the Board) govern the Plan, under which benefit and contribution terms are established or amended.
+The Port's seven-member Board of Trustees (the Board) governs the Plan, under which benefit and contribution terms are established or amended.

-The Board have overall responsibility for the operation and administration of the Plan.
+The Board has overall responsibility for the operation and administration of the Plan.
 The Board determines the appropriateness of the Plan's investment offerings and monitors investment performance.
-The assets of the Plan are held in a trust by a trustee.
+The assets of the Plan are held in a trust by Frost Bank, the trustee.
 The trustee on behalf of the Plan carries out an investment policy established by the Board, consistent with the purposes of the Plan and the requirements of applicable laws and regulations.

-Plan membership: At December 31, 2021, the Plan's membership consisted of the following:
+Plan membership: At December 31, 2022, the Plan's membership consisted of the following:

 Traditional Pension Cash Balance Pension

-rension Pension

-Inactive Plan members or beneficiaries currently receiving
+Inactive plan members and beneficiaries currently receiving benefits 79

-benefits 79 -

-Inactive Plan members entitled to, but not yet receiving

-benefits 38 8
+Inactive employees entitled to, but not yet receiving benefits 38 8

-Active Plan members 15 7
+Active plan members 15 7

 132 15